NirMalka4/MAPF-IM/README.md

 **Visualize Path**
 ![Print Path](./images/path.png)
-lists the sequence of coordinates that Agent 1 follows from its start position to its goal in the grid environment.
+lists the sequence of coordinates that an agent follows from its start position to its goal in the grid environment.
 Each line represents a step the agent takes, showing the exact coordinates it visits in order.